 Easter Seals works with families to advocate for financial support for families of children and youth with physical disabilities.
 This could be in the form of annual income support, funding for parents who are unable to work due to caregiving responsibilities, help with all of the equipment and home modification costs.
 Easter Seals also advocates with people with disabilities for a basic personal income that allows them to live safely and with dignity.

-Over the past 12 months, Easter Seals has participated in government consultations on:
+Easter Seals participates in government consultations on:

 - Access to COVID-19 vaccines for people with disabilities